On the maximum black hole mass at solar metallicity: Modeling

 \subsection{Mass loss prescription}

 The theoretical calculation of wind mass loss rates ($\dot M$) depends on the physical properties of a star, and stellar winds change with the spectral type and evolutionary stage changes.
 In Figure \ref{fig.winds} we show our adopted wind mass loss prescription.
-Our choices are motivated by recent work on various phases of wind mass loss for massive stars.
-Yet we use older prescriptions in parts of parameter space where no updates are available.
+Our choices are motivated by the recent work on various phases of wind mass loss for massive stars.
+Yet we use older prescriptions in parts of the parameter space where no updates are available or when the change from an older prescription to a more recent one would not be sufficiently motivated.

-For the line-driven winds, which are the dominant winds for the mass range we are evaluating in this work, we make the division between optically thin and optically thick winds.
+For line-driven winds, which are the dominant winds for the mass range we are evaluating in this work, we make the division between optically thin and optically thick winds.

 Optically thin winds models imply that the stellar radius is well defined (such as OBA-type stars), whereas optically thick wind implies that there is not a clear separation between the photosphere and the expanded atmosphere, such as in Wolf-Rayet (WR) stars.
-For stellar evolution models, this distinction is made when the star is hot and its mass fraction of surface hydrogen $X_{\rm surf}$ is below certain value, normally $X_{\rm surf}<0.3$~or~$<0.4$ \citep{Yusof2013,kohler15}.
+For stellar evolution models, this distinction is made when the star is hot and $X_{\rm surf}$ is below certain value, normally $X_{\rm surf}<0.3$~or~$<0.4$ \citep{Yusof2013,kohler15}.
 However, very massive stars such as WNh develop thick winds in early stages of their evolution \citep{tehrani19,martins22} because of their proximity to the Eddington limit due to their extreme luminosity \citep{vink11,bestenlehner14,grafener21}.
 For this reason, for stars with large hydrogen mass fraction at surface we set the transition from thin to thick winds when the Eddington factor $\Gamma_\text{e}$ reaches some $\Gamma_\text{e,trans}$.
 Studies analyzing the wind efficiency have found a smooth transition between thin and thick winds, without abrupt jumps in $\dot M$ \citep{vink12,Sabhahit2023}, but using enhanced values for the mass loss in the low $\Gamma_\text{e}$ regime.
-For this work, we set $\Gamma_\text{e,trans}=0.5$, based on the behavior of the CAK \citep{Castor1975} line-force parameter $\alpha$ at large Eddington factors \citep{bestenlehner20}, which coincides with the end of the single-scattering assumption for line-driven winds \citep{lucy70}.
+For this work, we set $\Gamma_\text{e,trans}=0.5$, based on $\Gamma_\text{e,trans}\simeq0.47$ found by \citet{Bestenlehner2020}.

 For optically thin winds we adopt the mass-loss rate from \citet{alex22b}, based on their self-consistent m-CAK prescription \citep{alex19,alex22a}.